codersclub/DRKB/database/sqlserver/case_use/index.md

       Case When MyField=0 Then 'False' else 'True' End, Count(*)
     From MyTable
+    Where Case
-    Where Case When MyField1=0 Then Field2 else Field3 End>1
+      When MyField1=0 Then Field2 else Field3 End
-    Group by Case When MyField=0 Then 'False' else 'True' End Order By Case When MyField=0 Then 'False' else 'True' End
+    Group by Case
+      When MyField=0 Then 'False' else 'True' End Order By Case

-Автор: Vit
+      When MyField=0 Then 'False' else 'True' End